In this article

 Loft

-The loft, or height, of your pillow is a critical factor, according to Dr. Schuler.
-He explains that “the neck shouldn’t be elevated higher than the rest of your spine” which means people managing neck pain should avoid pillows that are overly lofty (typically higher than five inches) to ensure that their head isn’t forced into a painful angle.
-Dr. Toussaint suggests starting with a medium-loft pillow with a height between three and five inches.
+The loft, or height, of your pillow is a critical factor in managing neck pain.
+According to Dr. Schuler, “the neck shouldn’t be elevated higher than the rest of your spine” which means avoiding pillows that are overly lofty (typically higher than five inches) to ensure that your head isn’t forced into a painful angle.
+Dr. Rennes Toussaint-Keshinro, a chiropractor, suggests starting with a medium-loft pillow with a height between three and five inches.
 Finally, Foley says to be mindful of your body type: “The ideal loft for neck pain is one that aligns your neck with your spine,” he says.
 “It’s important to consider the width of your shoulders and the size of your head.”

 Shape

-Neck pillows come in various shapes and sizes ranging from standard rectangular forms to more specialized options that are designed to address neck pain in one way or another.
-Cervical pillows feature bolsters —or cylinder-shaped portions of the pillow — that nestle into the natural backward-C-shaped cervical curve of your neck to add support.
-Orthopedic pillows have a more detailed shape with several contours and cavities to support your cervical curve and align your spine with your neck and head.
+Neck pillows come in various shapes and sizes ranging from standard rectangular ones to more specialized options that are designed to address neck pain in one way or another.
+Cervical pillows feature cylinder-shaped bolsters that nestle into the natural backward-C-shaped cervical curve of your neck to add support.
+Orthopedic pillows have a more detailed shape with contours and cavities to support your cervical curve and align your spine with your neck and head.
 Orthopedic and cervical pillows can help you tackle specific pain points and alignment concerns while standard pillow shapes can offer you more level head support while you sleep.

 Best overall pillow for neck pain